pequet/dls-submodules-commit-workflow/memory-bank/project-brief.md

 *   **Constraints:**
     *   The script is dependent on the `git` command-line tool being installed and available in the system's PATH.
+    *   The script requires `flock` for concurrency control.
+    *   The AI feature requires `vibe-tools` to be installed and configured with a valid API key.
     *   It is designed only for Bash environments.
 *   **Risks:**
     *   If the logic for finding the top-level repository is not robust, the script could perform Git operations in the wrong directory.
 (Mitigation: Use reliable git commands like `git rev-parse --show-superproject-working-tree` and `git rev-parse --show-toplevel`, and exit with an error if a valid root cannot be determined).
+    *   AI API calls could fail or be rate-limited, affecting the commit message generation.
+(Mitigation: The script includes a fallback to a default message and a sleep interval to reduce the chance of rate-limiting).
     *   A very large number of submodules could potentially slow down the script's execution.
 (Mitigation: The `git submodule foreach` command is generally efficient, but performance should be kept in mind).

 ## 8. Stakeholders